madprops/blog/airc.md

 Admins can run all the commands.

-The purpsoe of `users` is if you want to whitelist access to the bot.
+The purpose of `users` is if you want to whitelist access to the bot.

 It defaults to allowing everyone to ask and modify the bot's personality.